-- 1. Startup and service must be performed by a Factory Trained Service Technician. - 2.
+- 1. Startup and service must be performed by a Factory Trained Service Technician competent in working with flammable refrigerants. - 2.
 The unit is for indoor use only.
 See General Information section for more unit information. - 3.
 The supply and return air ducts must be derived from the same space.
 It is recommended ducts be provided with access panels to allow inspection for duct tightness. - 4.
+For ducted applications, supply and return must be ducted directly to the space served by the unit.
+If plenum return is to be utilized, the return plenum must be provided with a refrigerant detection system or ventilation in accordance with ASHRAE 15 requirements. - 5.
 These units must not be used for heating or cooling at any time during any phase of construction.
-Very low return air temperatures, harmful vapors, and misplacement of the filters will damage the unit and its efficiency. - 5.
-Clean duct and components upon completion of the construction setup. - 6.
+Very low return air temperatures, harmful vapors, and misplacement of the filters will damage the unit and its efficiency. - 6.
+Clean duct and components upon completion of the construction setup. - 7.
 Every unit has a unique equipment nameplate with electrical, operational, and unit clearance specifications.
 Always refer to the unit nameplate for specific ratings unique to the model you have purchased.

-- 7. When pairing with a condensing unit, ensure the refrigerant pressures for the paired system do not exceed the maximum allowable pressures listed on the unit nameplate. - 8.
-Ensure that the unit is paired only with a condensing unit compatible with refrigerant marked on the nameplate. - 9.
-"The V3 is a PARTIAL UNIT AIR CONDITIONER, complying with PARTIAL UNIT requirements of UL 60335-2-40, and must only be connected to other units that have been confirmed as complying to corresponding PARTIAL UNIT requirements of UL 60335-2-40/ CSA C22.2 No. 60335-2-40. - 10.
+- 8. When pairing with a condensing unit, ensure the refrigerant pressures for the paired system do not exceed the maximum allowable pressures listed on the unit nameplate. - 9.
+Ensure that the unit is paired only with a condensing unit compatible with refrigerant marked on the nameplate. - 10.
+"The V3 is a PARTIAL UNIT AIR CONDITIONER, complying with PARTIAL UNIT requirements of UL 60335-2-40, and must only be connected to other units that have been confirmed as complying to corresponding PARTIAL UNIT requirements of UL 60335-2-40/CSA C22.2 No. 60335-2-40, or UL 1995/CSA C22.2 No 236. - 11.
 READ THE ENTIRE INSTALLATION, OPERATION AND MAINTENANCE MANUAL.
-OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 11.
+OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 12.
 Keep this manual and all literature safeguarded near or on the unit.